jeromydean/bloodsaved/readme.md

 ## 📖 About

-BloodSaved is still early in development, but it already supports editing most of the useful story-save data:
+BloodSaved edits story-save data for Bloodstained: Ritual of the Night.
+Supported tabs:

-- 📊 **Stats** — total coins, total experience, difficulty (Normal / Hard / Nightmare), and familiar experience
+- 📊 **Stats** — coins, experience, difficulty (Normal / Hard / Nightmare), familiar experience, and archive counters from the in-game **Game Record** and **PC Record** (kills, room entries, quests, alchemy crafts, treasure boxes, unique familiars summoned, and more)
 - 🎒 **Inventory** — set quantities for items across all categories (weapons, gear, food, materials, books, keys, etc.)
 - 💎 **Shards** — set shard grade and rank, including skill shards
+- ⚔️ **Techniques** — mark techniques as mastered; the editor applies the native in-game use counts, experience values, and codex entries needed for Archives listing and mastery
-- 🗺️ **Map** — view map progression, zoom and pan, and export the map as an SVG file
+- 🗺️ **Map** — view map progression (discovered vs. missing rooms), set the map to 100% discovered, zoom and pan, and export the map as an SVG file

 You can inject Aurora's familiars and shards into Miriam's save if you want to experiment.
 Shard grade and rank can be pushed up to 9999, though that tends to make combat trivial.

 The UI is built with [Avalonia](https://avaloniaui.net/) 12.
-Save parsing lives in a separate `BloodSaved.Parsing` library, with round-trip tests in `BloodSaved.Parsing.Tests`.
+Save parsing lives in a separate `BloodSaved.Parsing` library, with round-trip and regression tests in `BloodSaved.Parsing.Tests`.

 Saves from the PC (Steam / GOG) and PS4 versions have been tested.
 PS4 saves were exported with Apollo or Save Wizard before editing.